ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 to your users.

 When a user submits a PrivacyRequest, they will be emailed a six-digit code.
 They must supply that verification code to Fidesops to continue privacy request execution.
+Until the Privacy Request identity is verified, it will have a status of: `identity_unverified`.

 ```json title="<code>POST api/v1/privacy-request/<privacy_request_id>/verify</code>"
 {"code": "<verification code here>"}